Nazrul-Nazeer/RTR-108/README.md

 ## Task 3 (LaTex Usage)

 All the training matirial is stored under the folder **"LaTex_Works"**.
 Please look at the file **"Ngspice and Geda.pdf"** for the result of the task.

+## Task 4 (Math function approx using series and python)

+The file sin_maths.py and Sin_in_python.ipynb are two files associated with this task.
+Please run these files in python3.